wp-plugins/oasis-workflow/readme.txt

 = Version 1.0.20 =
 * Fixed php error related to date locale (hopefully the last update related to date issues)
 * Tested for Wordpress 4.1.1

+= Version 1.1 =
+* Email Settings – A new tab in the Settings page, to better control how and when emails are sent from Oasis Workflow for task assignments, reminders and post publish.
+* Abort Workflow is added to the Inbox page.
+This will allow the users to abort the workflow from their inbox.
+* History Graphic - Show workflow graphic on the post page.
+Configurable via Workflow Settings page.
+* Added “Delete/Purge” History feature
+* Added sorting on the Workflow Inbox page.
+Users can now sort their workflow inbox via post title.
+* Added "self review" to the workflows.
+* Fixed default ordering on the inbox page.
+* Fixed status change issue on "submit to workflow"
+* Fixed add_query_arg() and remove_query_arg() usage